A Short History of the Band

 The Baroque

 In Music History classes the beginning of the Baroque Period is indicated by a chalk-line on the year 1600, drawn to represent the beginning of opera.
 While this date is quite accurate in so far as the beginning of opera, the fact is that the rest of music and musicians didn’t see the chalk-line and continued past the year 1600 unchanged in their work and music.
 In his great book on performance practice, Syntagma Musicum, published in 1619, two decades into the “Baroque,” Praetorius states that he is publishing his book because he believes that Music has reached its highest point of development and he can foresee no changes in the future.
 In his extensive discussion of the kinds of wind bands which can be used in the new Church Concerti performances, Praetorius mentions the possibility of a violin ensemble (capella fidicinia) to “make his list complete” and for “those listeners in Germany who still do not know what to make of this new style.”
-He is reflecting that fact that it would take some time before enough violins were made and distributed to create the great orchestral concerti and concerto grossi of the late Baroque.
+He is reflecting the fact that it would take some time before enough violins were made and distributed to create the great orchestral concerti and concerto grossi of the late Baroque.
 Reflecting the cutbacks necessitated by the Thirty Years War, there are a great number of extant works for small bands of winds and singers intended for use in the church.
 They remain an undiscovered valuable resource for town bands and church choirs today.

 Hautboisten

 A major new aesthetic wind band becomes very influential in French music during the Baroque, the Les Grands Hautbois of the French court in Paris.
 The origin of this band is found under the court of François I, c.
-1530, as six oboes (shawms) and [Italian] trombones.
+1530, as six oboes (shawms) and (Italian) trombones.
 By the reign of Henri III it is called an ensemble of twelve “hautbois, sacquebuttes, et cornets á bouquin.”
 The number twelve remained but by its most productive period it was 8 oboes (now the new French oboes, not shawms) 2 cornetts and 2 bassoons.
 This ensemble is fully documented performing as an aesthetic ensemble during the reign of Louis XIV, in addition to performances for various court functions.

 Louis XIV, whose reign (1643–1715) was the longest in European history, was known as the “Sun God” for the magnificence and wealth of his court.
 Other nobles, including Germans, sent their sons to visit the court to observe how a court should be organized.
 In return the French court had a very strong influence on the rest of aristocratic life, leaving Frederick the Great to complain in 1750, “The French taste rules our food, our furniture and our clothes!”
 It should be no surprise, therefore, that the most important ensemble of the French court, the Les Grands Hautbois, was soon imitated in Germany.
 By about 1680 several German towns can be documented with this new aesthetic band, now with a half-French, half-German name, “Hautboisten,” together with the new French oboe being played by players with French names.